-Every effort should be made to avoid charging personal expenses to College accounts despite the intention of the traveler or a third party to later reimburse Dartmouth for these charges.
-Airline reservations for personal travel made through Travel Leaders should be charged to a personal credit card; they should not be directly billed to a GL/ PTAEO string.
+Every effort should be made to avoid charging personal expenses to Dartmouth accounts despite the intention of the traveler or a third party to later reimburse Dartmouth for these charges.
+Airline reservations for personal travel made through Travel Leaders must be charged to a personal credit card and not be directly billed to a GL/ PTAEO chart string.

-Expenses incurred for accompanying spouses or partners are considered personal in nature except on the infrequent occasion when the spouse or partner has a significant role at an event and it furthers the mission of the College.
-In these cases, the travel expense of the spouse or partner should be authorized in writing in advance by the appropriate officer: the Dean, Vice President, Provost, President, or Board of Trustees.
-This written approval must be submitted with the iExpense Expense Report and must document the business purpose served by the spouse or partner's attendance at the meeting or function.
+Expenses incurred for accompanying spouses, partners, caregivers or other family members are considered personal in nature except on the infrequent occasion when the individual has a significant role at an event and it furthers the mission of Dartmouth.
+In these cases, the travel expense of the spouse, partner, caregiver, or other family members should be authorized in writing in advance by the appropriate officer: Dean, Vice President, Provost, President or Board of Trustees.
+This written approval must be submitted with the business expense report and must document the business purpose served by the spouse, partner, caregiver, or other family member's attendance at the meeting or function.

-The tax law requires that amounts paid by an employer for spousal travel expenses are to be included in the employee's annual IRS Form W-2 as taxable income unless the spouse's presence on the trip serves a bona fide business purpose.
-The IRS has ruled that when a spouse attends a meeting or conference as a companion and has no significant role or performs only incidental duties of a clerical or secretarial nature, the attendance does NOT constitute a business purpose.
-Departments should consult the Controller’s Office prior to making commitments to reimburse for spousal travel as the reimbursement may be taxable to the employee.
+The tax law requires that amounts paid by an employer for spousal, partner, caregiver, or other family member’s travel expenses are to be included in the employee's annual IRS Form W-2 as taxable income unless the spouse, partner, caregiver or family member's presence on the trip serves a bona fide business purpose.
+The IRS has ruled that when a spouse, partner, caregiver, or family member attends a meeting or conference and has no significant role, or performs only incidental duties of a clerical or secretarial nature, the attendance does NOT constitute a business purpose.
+Departments should consult the Controller’s Office prior to making commitments to reimburse for spousal, partner, caregiver, or family member travel as the reimbursement may be taxable to the employee.

-Reimbursement of the visitor’s expenses will be made using the Payment Request eForm has been reviewed and approved.
+Reimbursement of the visitor’s expenses will be made in the normal manner once a completed business expense report has been reviewed and approved.
 Dartmouth will reimburse the travel costs of students and non-employees (such as job applicants, lecturers, consultants and other individuals) when required by authorized contractual agreement or when approved in advance by a department head or senior officer.
 Reimbursement will be made in accordance with these policies.

-If rent for housing a visitor is to be paid directly to a landlord or property owner, departments should prepare and submit a Payment Request eForm payable to the landlord using the proper natural class for rent along with the payee's social security number for tax reporting purposes.
+If rent for housing a visitor is to be paid directly to a landlord or property owner, departments should prepare and submit a Payment Request eForm payable to the landlord using the proper natural class (8448) for rent along with the payee's W-9 form for tax reporting purposes.